Skip to content

 the regression, but does not affect the problem specification.
 Scaling

-should not be confused with the weighting matrices `we` and `wd`.
-By
+should not be confused with the weighting matrices `weight_x` and

-default, `scld` is set internally based on the relative magnitudes of
+`weight_y`.
+By default, the scale is set internally based on the relative

-`x`.
-For further details, refer to pages 32 and 85 of the ODRPACK95 guide.
+magnitudes of `xdata`.
+For further details, refer to pages 32 and 85 of

 Returns